 For this project I have explored a number of archives for evidence of Sylvia’s life, work and personal reflections.
 Eminent writer and mythographer Marina Warner writes that “the archive has become a mesmeric place, not only for memory but also for creative energy, for fantasy.”
 This project aims to examine memory to help create new conjunctions of image and sound, to help look at Pankhurst’s work in a new way.
 The aim is to get behind the surface of her drawings and explore the people depicted.
 It looks at Pankhurst as an artist and campaigner through the lens of today.

 Informed by primary research at the International Institute of Social History, Amsterdam (which holds Pankhurst’s notebooks and manuscripts), the British Film Institute, the Museum of London, the British Library and National Sound Archive, the National Portrait Gallery, the Pankhurst Centre, Manchester, and the Women’s Library, London, the website presents a shift in Ashworth’s practice towards working with the real, exploring what animation tools can bring to documentary film and to archives.
 The research has brought Ashworth into contact with a number of feminist activists and their contemporary methods of visual activism and use of social media.
-This project was inspired by a letter to the Tate, written by The Emily Davison Lodge (Olivia Plender and Hester Reeve), and first exhibited at the Women’s Library in 2010 as part of their Out of the Archives exhibition.
-The letter is currently on display at Tate Britain as part of BP Spotlight: Sylvia Pankhurst.
+This project was inspired by a letter to the Tate, written by The Emily Davison Lodge (Olivia Plender and Hester Reeve), and first exhibited at the Women’s Library in 2010 as part of their Out of the Archives exhibition., and later at at Tate Britain as part of BP Spotlight: Sylvia Pankhurst.